 The LGPS is a qualifying scheme under auto enrolment rules.

 Different types of workers

 Under auto enrolment law, workers are put into three groups.
 These groups depend on earnings and age.
 The groups are:

 - entitled workers.

-Eligible jobholders are workers who (a) earn more than the minimum earnings threshold, (b) are aged between 22 and state pension age and (c) who work in the UK.
+‘Eligible jobholders’ are workers who earn more than the ‘minimum earnings threshold’.
+They're also between 22 and state pension age, and work in the UK.

-Entitled workers are not auto-enroled into the LGPS, but can make an election to join the scheme.
+‘Entitled workers’ are not automatically brought into the LGPS.
+However, they can choose to join the scheme.

-Members who have opted out or joined the 50/50 scheme
+Opted out or joined the 50/50 section?

 If you've ‘opted out’ or joined the 50/50 section of the LGPS, your employer must bring you back into the main section of the scheme every three years.
 Once you've been brought back in, you can opt out again.
 You can also re-join the 50/50 section from this date.

 If you're a ‘non-eligible jobholder’ or an ‘entitled worker’, your employer must bring you into the scheme if you become an ‘eligible jobholder’.